 32.3.2 Liquid desensitized explosives

-32.3.2.1 This sub-section presents the United Nations scheme for the classification of liquid desensitized explosives of Class 3 (see paragraph 2.3.1.4 of the Model Regulations).
-Liquid desensitized explosives are substances which are dissolved or suspended in water or other liquid substances to form a homogeneous liquid mixture to suppress their explosives properties.
+32.3.2.1 This sub-section presents the Model Regulations scheme for the classification of liquid desensitized explosives as flammable liquids of Class 3 (see paragraph 2.3.1.4 of the Model Regulations and note 2 to paragraph 2.1.1.1 of the GHS).
+Liquid desensitized explosives are substances which are dissolved or suspended in water or other liquid substances to form a homogeneous liquid mixture in order to suppress their explosives properties.

-32.3.2.2 New products which are thermally stable and have, or are suspected of having, explosive properties should first be considered for Class 1 and the Class 1 acceptance procedure and, if necessary, the assignment procedure applied.

-32.3.2.3 Where a substance is assigned to Class 1 but is diluted to be exempted from Class 1 by test series 6 (see section 16), this diluted substance, when meeting the classification criteria or definition for another class or division, should be classified in that class or division at the highest concentration which exempts it from Class 1.
-When sufficiently diluted, such substances may be deemed to be non-dangerous (see also paragraph 2.1.3.5.3 of the Model Regulations).
+32.3.2.2 Where a substance meets the criteria for classification as an explosive but is diluted to be exempted from this class by test series 6 (see section 16), this diluted substance, when meeting the classification criteria or definition for another hazard class, should be classified in that class at the highest concentration which exempts it from the class of explosives.
+When sufficiently diluted, such substances may be deemed to be non-dangerous for some regulatory purposes (e.g. transport) (see also paragraph 2.1.3.6.3 of the Model Regulations).

 32.3.2.4 The classification scheme of liquid desensitized explosives for supply and use (including storage) according to the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) is referred to section 51.